 A variety of evening events are planned for various times of the year, depending on perceived interest, to promote additional networking and member-to-member interaction.
 The most popular event is the annual December Mixer Holiday Party in the first week or so of December.
 A variety of volunteers are needed to help plan and host these events.
 Depending on the type of event, the number of volunteers range from six to 30.
 Major sponsors are encouraged to involve their key employees in volunteering for these events.

-Membership Services – charged with being a resource to serve the needs of Chamber members and the business community – the Membership Service Committee is the group dealing with policy issues regarding membership dues and conditions, member services and benefits, management education and training, and with Chamber development activities.
+Operations – charged with being a resource to serve the needs of Chamber members and the business community – the Membership Service Committee is the group dealing with policy issues regarding membership dues and conditions, member services and benefits, management education and training, and with Chamber development activities.
 They receive the reports of the Planning and Raffle Committees.
 They review all major development activities of the Chamber.

 Ribbon cuttings are provided at no charge for new businesses, new ownership, change of location, grand opening, anniversary, and similar milestones (within a six-month window) for Chamber members, Mason Values neighbors, and Grow Mason neighbors.
 Usually, if a ribbon cutting is provided for a new business, subsequent milestones are marked in five year increments.
 A one-year anniversary may be done for a business that missed the original six-month window.
 Groundbreaking assistance is also provide by this committee.